Our goal is to share information and products that are truly helpful to renters.

-Everything you need to know about security deposits: Ultimate guide to security deposits for renters 2021.
+Everything you need to know about security deposits: Ultimate guide to security deposits for renters.

 What to look for in a security deposit alternative product

-Before you sign, make sure you 100 percent understand what,
+Before you sign, make sure you 100 percent understand:

 - What happens if you end your lease early

-- Damages may be paid after you move out
+- How damages may be paid after you move out

-- To do if you need to dispute charges
+- What to do if you need to dispute charges

 - Your monthly or yearly payment obligations

 - Any payment obligations for repaying payouts

 - What happens if your lease agreement changes